If you want to really clean your bowl or make a toilet repair, you might need to drain the bowl itself for access.

 - Now, remove the top of the tank.
 Place it on a towel on the floor so that it doesn’t get damaged.
 With the top of the tank removed, you will be able to see into the tank to confirm when the water has completely drained.

 - Now flush the toilet, which will cause the water to drain from the tank.
 If it’s not draining, check the shut-off valve to make sure it’s been tightened completely.
 If there is a problem with the shut-off valve and it’s urgent to drain the toilet bowl, you could shut off the main water supply to your house while working on the toilet.

 - Continue to hold down the flush valve until the water is completely drained.
 That’s it—the tank is now empty.

 - To drain the toilet bowl properly, make sure that you have drained the tank first following the above steps.

 - Next, consider laying down some tarp or old towels.
 Even if you are careful, there may be some mess during this process.

 - Fill a bucket with a few gallons of water and pour it into the toilet bowl.
 Although it might seem illogical, pouring the water into the bowl will cause it to drain.
 Try to pour slowly at first, and then speed up as needed.
 You may need to quickly dump the remaining water to finish the job.

 - Continue with the previous step until your toilet bowl is empty.
 However, even after it is fully drained, there will still be some residual water in the bowl.
 The easiest way to take care of the remaining water is with a sponge.

 A low water level in the tank or a clog in the toilet can keep your bowl from emptying when you flush.

 As you can see, draining the toilet bowl is a very simple process.
-You should only make sure that the shut-off valve is completely tightened, and that you need to empty the tank first.
-Also, you might want to check out a shop-vac, which is a very useful tool for removing water from the toilet.
+You should only make sure that the shut-off valve is completely tightened so that you can empty the tank first.
+If you’re looking for additional ways to streamline the process, you might want to check out a shop-vac, which is a very useful tool for removing water from the toilet.